heutelbeck/sapl-policy-engine/sapl-documentation/2_7_Imports.md

 ### Import Syntax

+Import statements must appear at the beginning of a SAPL document, before any [schema statements](2_8_Schemas.md) and the policy or policy set.

 Each import statement starts with the keyword `import` and must specify a fully qualified function or attribute finder name:

 ```